ben-ng/minifyify/Readme.md

  * How does this work?

-   Minifyify runs UglifyJS on each file in your bundle, and uses browserify's sourcemap to translate
+   Minifyify runs UglifyJS on each file in your bundle, and transforms browserify's sourcemap to map to the original files.

  * Why does the sourcemap cause my debugger to behave erratically?